ninn-kou/flockr/README.md

 * 23/09: `token` language elaborated on slightly in 6.4
 * 23/09: Removing the "that the authorised user is part of" from the `InputError` in `channel_invite`
 * 25/09: Added *inclusively* to constraints on some string lengths
+* 25/09: IMPORTANT - added a `clear` function to the specficiation.
+It's been added to `src/other.py`.
+This function needs to be implemented for iteration 1, though it's very easy and you would have need to anyway - we're simply formalising it.
+It's at the bottom of the interface table.

 ## Contents